chassing/linux-sysadmin-interview-questions/README.md

 * What does ```:(){ :|:& };:``` do on your system and why you would care about that?
 * How trace system call and signal?
 * What's happening when the Linux kernel is starting the OOM killer, how does it choose which process to kill first.
+* Describe the linux boot process with as much detail as possible, starting from when the system is powered on and ending when you get a prompt.
+* What's a chroot jail?

 ####[[⬆]](#toc) <a name='expert'>Expert Linux Questions:</a>